-An amazing shift has happened in the last 10 years, as an artist.
+An amazing shift has happened in the last few decades.

-You now have a better chance of being successful by being remarkably unusual, than by being normal and mainstream.
+You used to get successful by being normal and mainstream.
+But now you have a better chance of getting successful by being remarkably unusual.

-But what good is the next “Yesterday” if nobody hears it because your music is too normal?
+Songwriters try to write a timeless standard that will resonate with everyone.
+But what good is that if nobody hears it because your music is too normal?

-You already know we’re moving to a niche-driven culture, probably permanently.
+Our culture is now split into niches.
 In 1948, Milton Berle’s TV show had 80% of all viewers, because it was one of only three choices!
-When the Beatles played on Ed Sullivan, they had 60% of all viewers.
-The biggest American Idol episode gets 30% now.
-There won’t be another Michael Jackson “Thriller”.
+When the Beatles played on Ed Sullivan in 1964, they had 60% of all TV viewers.
+But now the biggest hit shows only get 1% of all viewers, because there are so many choices.

-In the old music business, it was a hit single or nothing.
-The only way you could be successful was to hit a tiny 1-inch target on the other side of a field.
-If you missed by an inch, you get nothing.
+In the old blockbuster music business, you had a hit single or nothing.
+The only way you could be successful was to hit the exact center of a tiny distant target.
+If you missed the middle, you got nothing.

 Now it’s like the target is closer and bigger, but there’s a catch: Someone cut out the middle.